kBeQ/SMX-Mod-Manager/README.md

 ![SMX Mod Manager Main UI](/docs/SMXMM-On%20PC.png)

 *   **Library & Category Navigation:** At the top, you can switch between your main libraries (`[Tracks] Tracks`, `[Suits] Suits`, etc.) and then filter by the categories you created in your folders (`Uncategorized`, `Games`, etc.).
-*   **The Controls Panel:** The panel on the left contains your main actions: Search, Quick Select buttons, and the primary Install/Uninstall buttons.
+*   **The Controls Panel:** The panel on the left contains your main actions: Search, Quick Select buttons, the **Sync Mappings** recovery tool, and the primary Install/Uninstall buttons.
 *   **The Mod Card:** Each mod is displayed on its own card, which validates critical files found inside the `.zip` archive (like `Track.smxlevel`) and provides quick action buttons.